swarbler/bestof/tech/pc-builds/cooling.md

 	- **53mm height:** Thermalright AXP90-X53
 	- **67mm height:** Thermalright AXP-120-X67

-{: .alternative }
-The Peerless Assasin is very similar to the Phantom Spirit and quite close to performance, so it's a good alternative if the Phantom Spirit is out of stock
+> The Peerless Assasin is very similar to the Phantom Spirit and quite close to performance, so it's a good alternative if the Phantom Spirit is out of stock

 #### AIOs